Is Buckwheat Gluten Free?

 The Bottom Line

-While buckwheat is technically gluten free, it comes with a list of potential problems that may lead to a failure to recover on a traditional gluten free diet.
-Bottom line – buckwheat is on Gluten Free Society’s NO list of healthy, gluten free foods.
+While buckwheat and buckwheat flour are technically gluten free, it comes with a list of potential problems that may lead to a failure to recover on a traditional gluten free diet.
+Bottom line – buckwheat and buckwheat flour are on Gluten Free Society’s NO list of healthy, gluten free foods.

 4 Responses